-How Was the Data Index Built?
+How was the Fitness Index developed?

-The following formula summarizes the scoring process:
+The following formula summarizes the analysis process:

-r = MSA rank on indicator
+r = city rank on indicator

 w = weight assigned to indicator